-The risks presented by waste collection services can be substantially mitigated through careful planning and the implementation of robust risk management practices.
+The risks presented by waste collection services can be mitigated through careful planning and the implementation of robust risk management practices.
 The HSE provides resources on topics such as manual handing, noise and vibration, control of substances hazardous to health, and driving at work4.

-Detailed, specific and adequate risk assessments must be completed, recorded, acted upon, communicated and regularly reviewed.
-The risk assessments should cover all aspects of the waste collection activity including the route, specification of equipment, use of equipment, tasks performed by each member of the crew, weather conditions, and the methods of entering or exiting the vehicle.
+Detailed risk assessments must be completed, recorded, acted upon, communicated, and regularly reviewed.
+The risk assessments should be suitable and sufficient, cover all aspects of the waste collection activity including the route, specification of equipment, use of equipment, tasks performed by each member of the crew, weather conditions, and the methods of entering or exiting the vehicle.
 Each operational risk should be assessed and controlled as far as is reasonably practicable.
-They should, by default involve consultation with the relevant workforce.
+Risk assessments should involve consultation with the relevant workforce.